marcelbohland/Google-Android-Suggestions/README.md

         File notizdatei2 = new File(Environment.getExternalStorageDirectory(), "open_serach_data/cache/" + "suggest.txt");
         notizdatei2.delete();

-4. Implement The API to your activity into onCreate
+4. Implement The API to your activity into onCreate (Version 1.0 or 1.1)

 5. Implement the project licence into your app (Lizenz-angeben)